Rudder 8.2 release notes

 🛡️ Security benchmarks

-The most important need when applying these kind of policies, if users want them to be actually usable and not just a theoretical exercise, is the ability to finely configure and tune them to match the reality of the systems: exceptions, different configurations, etc. This new feature provides a way to achieve this with minimal effort, by relying on the powerful data management capabilities of Rudder.
+The most important need when applying these kinds of policies, if users want them to be actually usable and not just a theoretical exercise, is the ability to finely configure and tune them to match the reality of the systems: exceptions, different configurations, etc. This new feature provides a way to achieve this with minimal effort, by relying on the powerful data management capabilities of Rudder.

 🔼 Patch & vulnerability management